specialprocedures/cardgen/readme.md

 # Card Generator

 A Python-based tool for generating high-quality trading cards from CSV data using HTML templates and browser rendering.

-Perfect for prototyping card games, creating custom trading cards, or generating print-ready card assets.
+Generate print-ready card assets from a csv with css and jinja.

 ## Prerequisites